 Deal of the Day: Earn 1.30% APY on an FDIC-insured savings account at Synchrony Bank.

 To give you an idea of what’s available, I’ve put together this list of free and low cost online checking accounts.
 I’ll be adding to the list as interesting offers become available.
 What I like about these options, however, are the diversity in what is offered.

 So here’s the list, and if you know of other free checking account options, be sure to leave a comment.

 Online Checking Accounts

 Capital One 360 is the checking account my wife and I now use.
 Formerly ING Direct, Cap One 360 is hard to beat.
-They offer a $50 bonus for new accounts, no maintenance fee, and you even earn interest on the account.
+They offer no maintenance fee, and you even earn interest on the account.
 The website is super easy to use, and we can deposit checks to the account by snapping a picture of the check with our Smartphone.
 Add to that free ATMs at thousands of locations, and the Capital One 360 checking account is our top pick.